 Sara has always been active member the non-profit community, both professionally and in volunteer roles.
 She is also a lifelong animal lover and known to always stop to pet stray dogs and cats during her travels.
 Her two passions match well in her role in helping dogs find their forever homes.
 Along with dogs, Sara is a lover of pigs, cows, and goats, and believes in the words of her favorite activists, “be kind to all kinds”.

 David Wong, Board of Directors/Process & Logistics Adviser (Vancouver)

 Since retiring in 2012, David devoted his time to caring for his aging Shiba Inu, and volunteering at various film and music festivals around Vancouver.
 After the passing of his Shiba, David connected with Free Korean Dogs and started volunteering for them in 2018 where he adopted a FKD rescue, Jingu, in February 2019.
 “It’s so rewarding seeing the anticipation and joy on the adopters’ face when they meet their new dogs for the first time at the airport.”

 Carrie Langdon, Adoption Care Adviser

 Carrie is a scientist, gardener, and mother to a large 2- legged and 4-legged, multi-species family.
 She believes that by honoring and nurturing the natural world we are ourselves made whole.
-Carrie has two FKD dogs: Sangchoo the Brave and Hongyi the Hairless, as well as 2 other dogs, plus cats, rabbits and horses.
+Carrie has 3 FKD dogs: Sachi, Honey and Torry – also known as Gimpy, Patchy and Winky – as well as another dog, plus cats, rabbits and horses.
 There’s always something going on!
 The opportunity to help humans and dogs grow together as families is a privilege that Carrie values greatly.